Indian National Academy of Engineering (INAE)-Young Engineer Award-2020

 Please click on the "Nomination Form" button to download nomination form and click on the "Previous Awardees" button for all previous award winners.

-Dr. Supreet Saini, Associate Professor, Department of Chemical Engineering, Indian Institute of Technology Bombay, Mumbai.
-(Biochemical Engineering)
+Dr. Shyamprasad Karagadde, Assistant Professor, Department of Mechanical Engineering, Indian Institute of Technology Bombay, Mumbai (Solidification, Computational methods)

-Dr. Aritra Hazra, Assistant Professor, Department of Computer Science and Engineering, Indian Institute of Technology Madras, Chennai.
-(Design Verification, Formal Methods, VLSI CAD)
+Dr. Sandip Chakraborty, Assistant Professor, Department of Computer Science and Engineering, Indian Institute of Technology Kharagpur (Computer Systems and Ubiquitous Computing)

-Dr. Sandeep Anand, Assistant Professor, Department of Electrical Engineering, Indian Institute of Technology Kanpur, Kanpur.
-(Power Electronics)
+Dr. Ketan Rajawat, Assistant Professor, Department of Electrical Engineering, Indian Institute of Technology Kanpur (Signal Processing in Networks)

 About Indian National Academy of Engineering (INAE)